Ndowner1/Inventory-app-spring/README.md

     EnufPartsValidator.java Line 36: Updated if statement to account for the 1 part used for the product will put the total parts below the minimum.

 Prompt I: PartTest.java Lines 159-176.
 Added Unit tests for minInv and maxInv fields.

+Prompt J: Removed DeletePartValidator.java Class as it was not used
+            Application properties line 6: renamed spring.datasource.url to jdbc:h2:file:~/new-database to get new database